 Hey, it’s Rick Kaselj coming to you from Nashville.
-I have another fitness mastermind meeting and this one is from Tennessee.
+I have another fitness mastermind meeting and this one is in Tennessee.

 One of the attendees is Eric Allen.
 If you read yesterday’s email, you will know who he is.
 Before Eric went to Nashville, he filmed a video for everyone at EFI on the best exercise to prevent injuries.
 You can check out the video and the exercise below.